sr99622/libonvif/README.md

 NAME

-    onvif-gui
+    onvif_gui

 SYNOPSIS

-    onvif-gui is a python program.
+    onvif_gui is a python program.

     The program requires the following modules: